tbhb/aclaf/CONTRIBUTING.md

 ### Start discussions

 GitHub Discussions is the place for questions, ideas, and conversations about Aclaf.
-We welcome discussions on topics like:
+Discussions on topics like these are welcome:

 - **Questions**: How something works, clarification on design decisions, usage questions
 - **Ideas**: Suggestions for features, API improvements, or architectural changes